uesleibros/wasabi/dev/asm/tests/README.md

 ### 4. Integration Concept

-Once compiled, the payload can be executed by passing pointers and arguments directly to the memory address.
+Once compiled and loaded into executable memory, the payload can be triggered by passing pointers directly to the memory address.
 A conceptual execution flow in VBA looks like this:

 ```vba
 Sub TestXorPayload()